Getting Started

 We send you a “wish list” of the pictures we hope you have.
 But basically, we want pictures from throughout the subject’s life.
 Ideally, most are from childhood and before…their parents and grandparents.
 But every family is different.

 For most films, we scan them on the day of the shoot.
 We scan physical pictures or copy digital pictures to our computer.
-You can also email pictures to us or we can provide a digital locker for you to upload them.
+But more and more, families have already digitized their collections.
+So we copy paste.

 The average time from contacting us until everything is completed is 12 weeks.
 Each family is in control of a few of the steps within the process.
 From the initial consultation to deciding to move forward varies.
 Once we receive the deposit, we send prospective filming dates, generally within 3-5 weeks out.
 After filming, editing takes 5 weeks.
 Then we will send a “finished” version of the film.
 We have an online tool that allows you to identify misspellings or mislabeled photos and ultimately give us a “thumbs up.”
 After that, we need one more week to put the finishing touches and corrections from you, then it’s done.